Nutrition International India continues to focus on the priority of saving lives and improving the health of women and children.

-MI India is also focusing on scaling-up interventions through the public healthcare channels.
+Nutrition International India is also focusing on scaling-up interventions through the public healthcare channels.
 Our work to ensure long-term sustainability includes facilitating better accessibility of zinc and ORS for healthcare providers and caregivers, while enhancing their awareness on health benefits of this co-adjunctive treatment.
-Specifically, MI India has developed first-of-its-kind training modules for health workers and personnel of the Integrated Child Development Services.
+Specifically, Nutrition International India has developed first-of-its-kind training modules for health workers and personnel of the Integrated Child Development Services.

-At the national level, MI India has provided its technical expertise for drafting the operational guidelines issued by the Ministry of Health and Family Welfare for scaling-up the use of zinc and ORS for childhood diarrhoea management.
+At the national level, Nutrition International India has provided its technical expertise for drafting the operational guidelines issued by the Ministry of Health and Family Welfare for scaling-up the use of zinc and ORS for childhood diarrhoea management.

-Through the Diarrhoea Alleviation through Zinc and ORS Therapy (DAZT) project, the Micronutrient Initiative (MI), partnered with FHI 360, Johns Hopkins School of Public Health (JHSPH) and UNICEF from 2010 to 2015 to work together to increase oral rehydration salt (ORS) and zinc coverage for the treatment of diarrhoea in two states of India: Gujarat and Uttar Pradesh, which had low care-seeking and treatment coverage.
+Through the Diarrhoea Alleviation through Zinc and ORS Therapy (DAZT) project, Nutrition International (Nutrition International), partnered with FHI 360, Johns Hopkins School of Public Health (JHSPH) and UNICEF from 2010 to 2015 to work together to increase oral rehydration salt (ORS) and zinc coverage for the treatment of diarrhoea in two states of India: Gujarat and Uttar Pradesh, which had low care-seeking and treatment coverage.